Share

 In 1521 Juan Ponce de Leon was the first European to discover present day Tampa Bay.
 De Leon was allegedly slain in this area by the Calusa Indians “as a response to information they received of Spanish mistreatment of Indians (Calusa and Caribe) in Cuba”.
 De Leon’s body was first taken to Europe and now resides in the cathedral of St. John the Baptist in San Juan, Puerto Rico.

-Panfilio de Narvaez landed in Tampa Bay on Good Friday, April 1528, with the intention of starting a colony.
+Panfilio de Narvaez landed in the Tampa Bay area on Good Friday, April 1528, with the intention of starting a colony.
 He declared it “the best port in the world.”
 After being told by the natives of better riches to the north, Narvaez immediately got into an argument with a local Indian chief who in turn sliced off Narvaez’s nose and chased him out of the area.
 They abandoned their camp after only a week.
 A dozen years later, a surviving member of the expedition named Juan Ortiz was rescued by Hernando de Soto's expedition.

 Hernando de Soto arrived in the area on May 25, 1539, calling Tampa Bay “La Bahia Del Espiritu Santo” (the Bay of the Holy Spirit) and met with native Indians under the Charter Oak (or De Soto Oak) near present day Plant Park at the University of Tampa.
 A peace treaty was conducted with the local Tocobaga Indians, and a short-lived Spanish outpost was established.
 However, this was abandoned when it became clear that there was no gold in the area, that the local Indians were not interested in converting to Catholicism, and that they were too skilled as warriors to easily conquer.
 The Tampa area would be effectively ignored by its colonial owners for the next 200+ years.

-The name "Tampa" first appears in the "Memoir" of Hernando de Escalante Fontaneda.
+The name "Tanpa" first appears in the "Memoir" of Hernando de Escalante Fontaneda.
 Fontaneda was a Spainish shipwreck survivor who lived among the Native Americans of Florida for 17 years (1575) as a Calusa captive.
 He calls it "Tanpa" and describes it as an important Calusa town.
 While "Tanpa" is the apparent basis for the modern name "Tampa", archaeologist Jerald Milanich places the Calusa village of Tanpa at the mouth of Charlotte Harbor, the original "Bay of Tanpa".
 A later Spanish expedition failed to notice Charlotte Harbor while sailing north along the west coast of Florida and assumed that today's Tampa Bay was the bay that they had sought.
 Thus, the name was accidentally transferred north.

 Portions of above are from a history of Tampa and La Floridiana.